jhobbs/mathnotes/calculus/polar-coordinates.md

 ## Radial and Transverse Components of Motion

+FIXME: this isn't correct yet.
+The angle between the particle point $B$ and the end point $L$ depends on the length of the radius to $B$?

 Given a particle at point $B(r,\theta)$ moving on a plane, we can define the radial and transverse components of the particle's motion.

 **Radial**: The particle's motion in the direction away from the origin, that is, in the direction that purely increases the $r$ coordinate of the particle's position.